bitcointranscripts/bitcointranscripts/bitcoin-magazine/bitcoin-explained/the-block-1-983-702-problem.md

 In the real case, some nodes would actually think the coins don't exist at all anymore because yes, I see what you're saying.
 Yeah, you're right.
 Anyways, the important part is that the UTXO set or what, Sorry, why do you not call it the UTXO set?
-Did you say back in the day was-

-Speaker 1: 00:12:18
+Speaker 1: 00:12:17

-So this is the part I'm a little vague on, but initially the concept that we call the UTXO set, so a list of coins that exist, is not something that Satoshi invented as such.
+Did you say back in the day was- So this is the part I'm a little vague on, but initially the concept that we call the UTXO set, so a list of coins that exist, is not something that Satoshi invented as such.
 I think we'll cover that again maybe in a future episode.
 But this idea of having a database of which coin exists and you just add and remove coins from it, I think at the time it was not like that.
 It was just a list of all transactions that were still relevant or something like that.